onepluscharger/RISC_V-firmware-simulator/README.md

 # RISC-V firmware simulator
-I will be learning about firmware by developing it on a simulated STM chip using Renode.
+I will be learning about firmware by developing it on a simulated RISC-V chip using Renode.